atdrupal/quickedit/README.txt

    CKEditor module from http://drupal.org/project/ckeditor.
    Note that *only* the CKEditor module is supported, not any other module, like the "Wysiwyg" module (http://drupal.org/project/wysiwyg).
-2. Download this Edit-optimized build of CKEditor: http://download.cksource.com/CKEditor%20for%20Drupal/edit/ckeditor_4.3.2_edit.zip Alternatively, go to http://ckeditor.com/builder, choose any preset you like, then add the "Shared Space" plugin to the list of "Selected plugins".
+2. Download this Quick Edit-optimized build of CKEditor: http://download.cksource.com/CKEditor%20for%20Drupal/edit/ckeditor_4.3.2_edit.zip Alternatively, go to http://ckeditor.com/builder, choose any preset you like, then add the "Shared Space" plugin to the list of "Selected plugins".
 Then